GLOBAL MARKETS-Stocks slide, dollar gains on hot U.S. inflation data | Business

 Many economists and market participants expected the data to show inflation had peaked, but gasoline prices hit a record high, the cost of food soared and rental prices surged.
 "It was pretty hot.
 This report suggests that underlying inflation pressures remain quite strong," said Aichi Amemiya, senior U.S. economist at Nomura.

 The S&P 500 is now down more than 18% from its Jan.
-3 record closing peak, a drop that once again puts it close to confirming a bear market as defined by a 20% drop on a closing-price basis.
-The stronger-than-expected CPI data has changed the calculus for what the Fed does in September after "most-assuredly" raising rates 50 basis points next week and in July, said Art Hogan, chief market strategist at National Securities.
+3 record closing peak, a drop that again puts it near to confirming a bear market as defined by a 20% drop on a closing-price basis.
+The stronger-than-expected CPI data has changed the calculus for what the Fed does in September after "most assuredly" raising rates 50 basis points next week and in July, said Art Hogan, chief market strategist at National Securities.

-Analysts at Barclays now expect the Fed to deliver its first 75 basis point increase in 28 years next week.
-Fed funds futures traders expect the Fed's benchmark rate to increase to 3.64% next May, from 0.83% now.
+Analysts at Barclays and Jefferies now expect the Fed to deliver its first 75 basis point increase in 28 years next week.
+Fed funds futures traders expect the Fed's benchmark rate to increase to 3.69% next May, from 0.83% now.

 The Fed still has a chance of engineering a softer landing as there's mounting evidence a slowdown is happening, said Rhys Williams, chief strategist at Spouting Rock Asset Management.
 "At least in the goods economy, there are signs that demand is really slowing," Williams said.
 "Houses are on the market much longer, auto sales are not so hot and shipping rates have collapsed coming from Asia to here."